ZAP-70 is important in T-cell signaling and in T-cell selection in the thymus. ZAP-70 deficiency causes T-cell activation defects.

 Other tests may be done; they include flow cytometry to determine T, B, and natural killer cell counts.
 Adenosine deaminase (ADA) and purine nucleoside phosphorylase levels in WBCs, red blood cells, and fibroblasts are measured.

 Patients have normal, low, or elevated serum immunoglobulin levels and normal or elevated numbers of circulating CD4 T cells but essentially no CD8 T cells.
 Their CD4 T cells do not respond to mitogens or allogeneic cells in vitro and do not produce cytotoxic T cells.
 In contrast, natural killer cell activity is normal.

 Treatment of ZAP-70 deficiency generally involves preventing infection, managing acute infection, and replacing missing immune globulins.

-The disorder is fatal unless treated by bone marrow transplantation.
+The ZAP-70 deficiency is fatal unless treated by hematopoietic stem cell transplantation.